Helena Resano: Biography

 On 9 February 1974, Resano was born in Pamplona, Navarre.
 Her father was an electricity company worker.
 Resano had wanted to become a professional solo pianist but she was advised to stop doing it when studying the Conservatorio profesional de música Pablo Sarasate, because she had to undergo wrist surgery at age 16.
 She graduated from the University of Navarra with a degree in Audiovisual Journalism in 1996, after beginning her course four years earlier because she thought it the best institute for her studies in the course.

 Resano began her professional journalism career in her hometown of Pamplona in 1994, editing the Iñaki Gabilondo programme Hoy por hoy broadcast by the radio broadcaster Cadena SER.
 She subsequently presented a weekly variety programme on Pamplona Televisión and relocated to Madrid in 1995, joining Radio Nacional de España on a scholarship.
 The following year, Resano made the switch to join the newsroom of the national television station Telecinco, remaining there until 1999.
 She covered events such as Hurricane Mitch causing widespread flooding in Honduras and Nicaragua.
 In October 1999, she left Telecinco to join the rolling news channel 24 Horas run by the state broadcaster Televisión Española (RTVE) as an editor and newscaster.
 Resano began variously presenting the morning, last, weekend and the 9:00 p.m news bulletins on TVE1.
 She was also a editor for Telediario 2.
 Notable events Resano reported on include the death Pope John Paul II, the Ibero-American Summits and the 2004 wedding of her colleague Letizia Ortiz to the future Felipe VI (then known as Prince Felipe de Borbón).
 She presented the current affairs programme 59 Segundos broadcast on TVE1 from October 2004.

 In February 2006, she accepted an offer to leave RTVE and was employed to join the fledgling private television channel LaSexta.
 Resano began presenting the late night weekly current affairs documentary-debate programme La Actualidad en 2D from 2 April 2006. and the two-hour avant-garde journalistic magazine programme Sexto Sentido alongside Mamen Mendizábal and Cristina Villanueva for a single season starting in November 2006.
 She covered the 2006 FIFA World Cup in Germany, and has presented the La Sexta Noticias 2:00 pm bulletin since September 2006, reporting on various elections in Spain and abroad.

-Outside of broadcasting, Resano is an professor who teaches news editing to postgraduate students at the Universidad CEU San Pablo and provides training courses to spokespeople from the corporate and political world, institutions and classes on public speaking and how to do television interviews.
+Outside of broadcasting, Resano is a professor who teaches news editing to postgraduate students at the Universidad CEU San Pablo and provides training courses to spokespeople from the corporate and political world, institutions and classes on public speaking and how to do television interviews.
 Between November 2015 and October 2017, she served as a member of the Madrid Press Association's board of directors.
 In 2016, Resano's book, La trastienda de un informativo, was published.
 She is the author of an monthly article in the magazine is a frequent participant in the press gatherings of the Sunday magazine Yo Dona, which is published by El Mundo.